jtyranski/echo_scrape/README.md

 After scraping is complete, the script will upload the output CSV file to the specified FTP server.
 If the `overwrite_existing` flag is set to `false`, a timestamp will be appended to the file name before uploading.

 ## Output Fields
-The output CSV file will contain the following fields, each representing a specific piece of product information:
+The output file will contain the following fields, each representing a specific piece of product information:

 - **MFG**
     - **Description**: The manufacturer of the product.
 This field provides the name of the company that produces the item.